 - Highlights of bilateral cooperation

-There is a long-term research cooperation with Spain in the fields of solar research and astronomy.
-Since 1980, the Plataforma Solar de Almería, a test centre in the field of solar technology, has been operated jointly by the German Aerospace Center (DLR) and the Centro de Investigaciones Energetícas, Medoambientales y Tecnológicas (CIEMAT).
+There is a long-standing research cooperation with Spain in the fields of solar research and astronomy.
+Since 1980, the Plataforma Solar de Almería, a solar technology test centre, has been operated jointly by the German Aerospace Center (DLR) and the Centro de Investigaciones Energetícas, Medoambientales y Tecnológicas (CIEMAT).

-Other focal topics of German-Spanish cooperation in recent years have been research infrastructures (XFEL, ESFRI projects: Solaris, ESFRI project: LifeWatch), European research policy (JPI, Innovation Union, COST) and ITER.
+Other key topics of the German-Spanish cooperation in recent years have been the research infrastructures XFEL, CTAO-ERIC, EU-SOLARIS, FAIR and European resarch policy (JPI, Innovationsunion, COST).

 In the field of higher education, Spain is one of Germany's most popular cooperation countries.
 With a total of 2,399 (as of February 2023) higher education collaborations, Spain is in second place only slightly behind France.
 On the other hand, Spain is the most popular country for German students in the Erasmus programme.